perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 cause the entire `$hunk` rule to fail immediately (though the `$file` rule that invoked it might still match successfully in some other way).

-So, in general, a triple-colon specifies: âAt this point I'm committed to this way of matching the current rule -- give up on the rule completely if the matching process fails at this pointâ.
+So, in general, a triple-colon specifies: “At this point I'm committed to this way of matching the current rule -- give up on the rule completely if the matching process fails at this point”.

 Four colons ... would just be silly.
 So, instead, there's a special named directive: `<commit>`.
 Backtracking through a `<commit>` causes the entire match to immediately fail.
 And if the current rule is being matched as part of a larger rule, that larger rule will fail as well.
-In other words, it's the âBlow up this Entire Planet and Possibly One or Two Others We Noticed on our Way Out Hereâ operator.
+In other words, it's the “Blow up this Entire Planet and Possibly One or Two Others We Noticed on our Way Out Here” operator.

 If the double-colon in `$hunk` had been a `<commit>` instead: